pi-hole/docs/docs/ftldns/blockingmode.md

 - The client does not even try to establish a connection for the requested website
 - Speedup and less traffic
 - Solves potential HTTPS timeouts as requests are never performed
-- No need to run a webserver on your Pi-hole (reduces complexity when running other web services on the same machine)
+- No need to run a web server on your Pi-hole (reduces complexity when running other web services on the same machine)

 ### Disadvantage